Tagetes: Tagetes minuta

+Tagetes erecta

+Tagetes erecta is widely used in Day of the Dead celebrations in Mexico.

 Tagetes – various species

-The marigold was regarded as the flower of the dead in pre-Hispanic Mexico, parallel to the lily in Europe, and is still widely used in the Day of the Dead celebrations.

-Another variety of marigold called pot marigold (Calendula officinalis) was historically used in ancient Greek, Roman, Middle Eastern, and Indian cultures as a medicinal herb, as well as a dye for fabrics, foods, and cosmetics.
-Many of these uses persist today.
-They are also used to make oil that protects the skin.

-During the colonial period the native varieties of these flowers were replaced by American species like T. erecta, T. patula, and T. tenuifolia.
-The marigold is also widely cultivated in India and Thailand, particularly the species T. erecta, Tagetes patula, and T. tenuifolia.
-It is always sold in the markets for daily worships and rituals.
+In Bangladesh, India and other South Asian countries, marigold is used for ornamentation purposes in functions like the turmeric ceremony, weddings, Pohela Falgun and other functions.
+During the colonial period the native varieties of these flowers were replaced by American species like T. erecta, T. patula and T. tenuifolia.
+The marigold is also widely cultivated in India and Thailand, particularly the species T. erecta, Tagetes patula and T. tenuifolia.
+It is always sold in the markets for daily rituals.
 Vast quantities of marigolds are used in garlands and decoration for weddings, festivals, and religious events.
-Marigold cultivation is extensively seen in Telangana, Andhra Pradesh, Tamil Nadu, West Bengal, Karnataka, and Uttar Pradesh (for the Deepawali market) states of India.
+Marigold cultivation is extensively seen in Telangana, Andhra Pradesh, Tamil Nadu, West Bengal, Karnataka and Uttar Pradesh (for the Vijayadashami and Diwali markets) states of India.

-In Ukraine, chornobryvtsi (T. erecta, T. patula, and the signet marigold, l. tenuifolia) are regarded as one of the national symbols, and are often mentioned in songs, poems, and tales.
+In Ukraine, chornobryvtsi (T. erecta, T. patula and the signet marigold, l. tenuifolia) are regarded as one of the national symbols, and are often mentioned in songs, poems and tales.